CampagneLaboratory/variationanalysis/README.md

  -x SomaticVariationOutputFormat:model-path=`pwd`/models/${MODEL_TIMESTAMP}/bestModel.bin \
  -x SomaticVariationOutputFormat:model-p-mutated-threshold:0.4
 ```
-The predictions will be written to practice/NA18486_variants.vcf.
+The predictions will be written to NA18486_variants.vcf.
 The probability estimated
-by the model is written to the field INFO/model-probability[ZPVIZVB-pickrellNA18486_argonne].
+by the model is written to the VCF field `INFO/model-probability[ZPVIZVB-pickrellNA18486_argonne]`.
 This indicates that the probability is for a somatic mutation in sample ZPVIZVB-pickrellNA18486_argonne.

+## Contact
+Please address any questions or feedback to the [Goby user forum](https://groups.google.com/forum/#!forum/goby-framework), or open an issue on GitHub.